ReaperOAK/KCAdashboard/src/pages/teacher/docs.md

   Detailed view of a classroom, showing members, assignments, and classroom resources.

 - **ClassroomManagement.js**
   Page for managing classrooms, including creation, editing, student/teacher assignments, and uploading materials.
+Prevents teachers from scheduling overlapping classes: if a teacher tries to schedule a class that overlaps with another of their sessions, the backend will reject the request and the frontend will display a user-friendly error.
 (As of July 2025, material upload now includes the required `type` field for backend compatibility.)

 - **GradingFeedback.js**
   Tools for grading student submissions and providing feedback on assignments and quizzes.